kharchenkolab/thymus-mesenchyme/README.md

   - `05_Bornstein_alignment.ipynb`: validation of MC cell types on public data,
   - `06_Beta_regression.ipynb`: some statistical computations,
   - `07_Figures.ipynb`: figures preparation;
-- `data` contains some data that is needed to reproduce an analysis;
 - `tools` contains additional functions that are used in Jupyter notebooks.